inab/dataportal/README.md

 Installation
 ------------

-Download [Elasticsearch] (http://www.elasticsearch.org/overview/elkdownloads/) and extract the content in a folder
+1) Download [Elasticsearch] (http://www.elasticsearch.org/overview/elkdownloads/) and extract the content in a folder

 Then run

 ```
 ./bin/elasticsearch
 ```

+2) Download and install [NodeJs] (http://nodejs.org/)

-Download and install [Grunt] (http://gruntjs.com/)
+3) Download and install [Grunt] (http://gruntjs.com/)

-Clone this repository and execute the grunt command
+4) Clone this repository and execute the grunt command

 ```
 git clone https://github.com/inab/dataportal.git